A successful transition requires planning, so having a business exit strategy means an exit can proceed with certainty.

 - State of the market

-Choosing a strategy is just one part of creating an exit plan.
-When choosing an exit strategy, bear in mind that the process may typically take three to five years to complete, depending on the readiness and level of complexity.
+Choosing an exit strategy is just one part of creating a business plan.
+When choosing an exit strategy, be aware that the process may typically take three to five years to complete, depending on the readiness and level of complexity.

 Being prepared is the key to a successful business exit for startups or established businesses